preethitg/Partition_tolerance_NoSQL/wow_factor.md

 I have changed this to load balancer to increase the number if instances based on my desire.
 I gave the min capacity as 1 and max capacity as 4.

 Coming back to the configuration now, we can see that a classic load balancer has been automatically created.
 If we check on the events, we can see that an auto scaling group has also been created.
-We can do many things from elastci beanstalk : send notification to developer, create custom health checks, integrate a backed DB with the application etc.
+We can do many things from elastic beanstalk : send notification to developer, create custom health checks, integrate a backend DB with the application etc.

 Now that ive created an instance, i checked the running instance in my EC2.
 I could see that a new instance is running.
 A new auto scaling group, security group and load balancer has been created.